https://LauverSystems.com/

 Outside your own loop - your computer, printer, and local colleagues - your masterpiece, full of unique and pleasing fonts, may flop when published to a wider audience.

 There are elegant solutions to this, using pricey software which imbeds the fonts in the document (or creates massive files containing graphic pictures of your pages); but there are a few simple, inexpensive steps you can take right now for your, and others' reading pleasure.
-Feel free to experiment with the following methods.
+Experiment with the following methods.

 For Your Eyes Only